Clink Street, London

 Posted: 20 Apr, 2015

-To add to the difficulties in specifying the stone types for this scheme‚ it also became apparent during various discussions that the scheme had to be able to take potentially quite high levels of vehicular traffic.
-This meant that we had to carefully consider the guidance from BS7533 and the use of proprietary mortars so‚ following a traffic survey by the council and some exploratory holes dug to ascertain the existing sub-bases‚ a technically sound compromise of width vs depth was found.
+To add to the difficulties in specifying the stone types for this scheme‚ it also became apparent during various discussions that the scheme had to take potentially reasonably high levels of vehicular traffic.
+This meant that we had to carefully consider the guidance from BS7533 and the use of proprietary mortars, so‚ following a traffic survey by the council and some exploratory holes dug to ascertain the existing sub-bases‚ a technically sound compromise of width vs depth was found.

-The changes made to this most historic part of Old London have transformed the area from an accessibility nightmare‚ in to what is now a welcoming‚ attractive walkway‚ running past some of London’s most famous landmarks‚ from The Golden Hind‚ past the ruins of Winchester Palace and The Clink Prison‚ right through to Shakespeare’s The Globe Theatre.
+The changes made to this most historic part of Old London have transformed the area from an accessibility nightmare‚ into what is now a welcoming‚ attractive walkway‚ running past some of London’s most famous landmarks‚ from The Golden Hind‚ past the ruins of Winchester Palace and The Clink Prison‚ right through to Shakespeare’s The Globe Theatre.

 CED Stone Group are very proud to have yet again played a part in London’s future history.

 We started off our collaboration, nearly twenty years ago, with a series of walks through the edges of London; since then, we have approached every project as an open-ended enquiry.

 FM Conway works in transportation, the built environment and public realm.
 In partnership with network operators, local authorities and private clients, we bring clear thinking, innovation and high-quality delivery to everything we do.